District Advisory Board

 Board members are important in representing citizens’ voices in NCPRD decisions and policies.
 If you would like to apply to be a District Advisory Board member, fill out an application or call 503.742.4353 for more information.

-Click here to view upcoming District Advisory Board meetings.
+Click here to view upcoming and past District Advisory Board meetings.
 The meetings are open to the public.

 |David Noble, Chair|